IamCharlie24/Manual-Testing-Project/Final Project/README.md

 # **Functional specifications**
 ____

-**The below stories were made in JIRA the functional specifications of the "Account System" and "Product" module , for which the final project is performed upon.**
+**The below stories were made in JIRA and describes the functional specifications of the "Account System" and "Product" module , for which the final project is performed upon.**

 ![story v1](https://github.com/IamCharlie24/Manual-Testing-Project/assets/133395092/d486d208-c74c-44a7-9e52-68314ed02816)